 The standalone financial statements of the Montana Public Employees Retirement Board (PERB) ACFR and the GASB 68 Report disclose the Plan's fiduciary net position.
-The reports are available from the PERB at PO Box 200131, Helena MT 59620-0131, (406) 444-3154 or the MPERA website at <http://mpera.mt.gov/index.shtml>.
+The reports, as well as the actuarial valuations and experience study, are available from the PERB at PO Box 200131, Helena MT 59620-0131, (406) 444-3154 or the MPERA website at <http://mpera.mt.gov/about/annualreports1/annualreports>.

-NOTE 9.
-RISK MANAGEMENT
+9. RISK MANAGEMENT